 For the full definition click here.
 For a handy comparison chart PDF comparing service versus emotional support animals, click here.
 For a comprehensive information PDF booklet courtesy of the National Network of ADA Centers, click here.

-Service Dog Categories
+Service Dog Examples

 - Service dog which assists an individual who has a mobility impairment with tasks including, but not limited to, providing balance and stability, retrieving items and pulling wheelchairs.

-- Dog Guide which assists an individual who is blind or visually impaired with tasks such as, but not limited to, aiding in navigation and alerting the individual to dangers such as moving cars.
+- Guide Dog which assists an individual who is blind or visually impaired with tasks such as, but not limited to, aiding in navigation and alerting the individual to dangers such as moving cars.

 - Hearing Dog which assists an individual who is deaf or hearing impaired by alerting the individual to the presence of sounds or people.

 - Alert/Response Dog which alerts an individual to a seizure or other medical condition.